 A functioning immune system is essential to health.
 When a person contracts a virus or bacteria, their immune system should mount a response which targets the germ.
 Unfortunately, sometimes our immune systems attack healthy tissue in the body, leading to sepsis.

 Sepsis and sepsis shock are medical conditions which are fortunately preventable—but only if medical professionals respond in time.
 Every minute counts.
 When hospitals and doctors are negligent or delay diagnosis, thousands of patients can die.
-The Knoxville sepsis attorney at Brezina Law can help.
+The Knoxville sepsis attorney at Atkins Brezina, PLLC can help.

 What is Sepsis?

 According to the Centers for Disease Control, about 1.7 million people develop sepsis, with 270,000 dying each year.
 But what is this dangerous condition?

 Essentially, sepsis occurs when the body’s immune response ends up damaging healthy tissue.
 Consequently, a person with sepsis suffers the risk of having organs shut down and potentially dying.